stephbuon/stephbuon.github.io/docs/_posts/2018-11-18-hansardr-a-software-package.markdown

 This is a clean corpus of the 19th-century British Parliamentary Debates (1803-1909), also known as Hansard.
 It identifies debates whose records are missing from UK Parliament’s corpus, and it also offers a field for disambiguated speakers.
 We believe these improvements will enable researchers to analyze the Hansard debates, including speaker discourse, in a way that has not been accessible before.

-Visit [hansardr on GitHub](https://github.com/stephbuon/hansardr) for installation and useage instructions.
+Visit <a href="https://github.com/stephbuon/hansardr" style="color: blue; text-decoration:underline"> hansardr on GitHub </a> for installation and useage instructions.